-Hiking Rio Celeste Costa Rica was a highlight of my recent trip to Central America.
+Rio Celeste, Costa Rica was a highlight of my recent trip to Central America and should be on anyones Costa Rica itinerary.
 The pictures may seem over edited but they’re NOT the water really is aquamarine blue!

 - There’s a mini mart where you can buy snacks and water.